-- 1. ⊠ The records used in the system or by the project are covered by a NARA's General Records Schedule (GRS). - 2. □ The records used in the system or by the project are covered by a NARA approved Treasury bureau Specific Records Schedule (SRS).
+- 1. It is the records used in the system or by the project are covered by a NARA General Records Schedule (GRS). - 2.
+The records used in the system or by the project are covered by a NARA approved Treasury bureau Specific Records Schedule (SRS).